SKILLET FRITTATA WITH SWISS CHARD, LIGHT AND TASTY:

 - Knife

-Start by washing the Swiss chard, dry them well with a towel, then chop them coarsely with a knife.
-Heat a drizzle of olive oil in a skillet , add the Swiss chard, salt, mix well, then cover with a lid and cook for about 10 minutes.
+We start by washing the swiss chard, drying them well with a cloth, then cut them into coarse pieces with a knife.
+Heat a drizzle of olive oil in a skillet , add the swiss chard, salt, stir well, then put a lid and cook for about 10 minutes.

-Once cooked, remove from heat, let it cool slightly, and drain well in a strainer, to release all the remaining water.
+Once cooked, remove from heat, let cool, and drain well using a strainer, to remove all the remaining water.
 Set aside

-Prepare the frittata by placing the eggs, salt, yogurt, Grana Padano, and a pinch of pepper in a bowl.
-Beat with a hand whisk until you get a soft and creamy mixture.
-Add the Swiss chard, heat a drizzle of oil, and pour in the frittata, cover with a lid, and cook for about 8 minutes over medium heat.
+Let’s prepare the frittata, in a bowl put the eggs, salt, yogurt, cheese, a pinch of pepper.
+Beat with a whisk, until you get a soft and creamy mixture.
+Add the swiss chard, heat a drizzle of oil and pour in the frittata, put a lid, and cook for about 8 minutes over medium heat.

-Then place a plate over the skillet, or a lid, flip the skillet onto the plate, put it back on the heat, and slide the frittata back into the skillet so the other side cooks.
-Let it cook for 3/4 minutes without the lid, remove from heat, and serve.
+Then place a plate over the skillet, or a lid, flip the skillet onto the plate, put it back on the heat and slide the frittata back into the skillet, so that the opposite side cooks as well.
+Let cook 3/4 minutes, without the lid, remove from heat and serve.